Concession Trailers vs Food Trucks – What’s the Difference?

 What are Food Trucks?

 Food trucks are motorized vehicles equipped with a kitchen, commonly 10 to 26 feet long and 7 feet wide.
 They are wheeled restaurants serving beverages and foods along with busy markets or streets.
 They can also be found at carnivals, events, fairs, festivals, and parks.
 It’s because food trucks are incorporated into the vehicle itself.
 This makes it easier to move them from one place to another.
 Food trucks have evolved from selling typical burgers and hotdogs to offering gourmet foods.
+Nowadays, they are known as the key to reviving the restaurant industry.

 Today, the most popular food truck items are: